 Loose Anagen Syndrome

-or loose hair syndrome occurs because there is a lack of adhesion between the hair shaft and the root sheath, which causes the hair fiber to be poorly anchored in the hair follicle.
-There are three different kinds characterized by loss of hair density, unruly hair or normal appearing hair with excessive shedding9.
+Also known as loose hair syndrome, LAS occurs when a lack of adhesion between the hair shaft and root sheath leads to poor anchoring of the hair fiber to the follicle.
+Las has three varieties defined by the loss of hair density, unruly hair or hair that appears normal but has excessive shedding9.

-is a condition that affects hair growth.
-The hair has a beaded appearance due to periodic narrowing of the hair shaft.
-The hair on the back of the head or nape of the neck is affected causing short, brittle hair that breaks easily11.
+Hair growth is affected by monilethrix.
+Periodic narrowing of the hair shaft creates a beaded appearance, usually on the back of the head or nape of the neck, leading to brittle hair that breaks easily11.